mireality /mir-ree-al-i-tee/ or /my-ree-al-i-tee/

 noun: Maria Ingold’s reality.
 Technology and creativity – the two sides of the brain.

-mireality is a technical and strategic innovation consultancy specialising in visual technology, emerging tech and lateral innovation.
+mireality is a technical and strategic innovation consultancy specialising in emerging tech and visual innovation.

-Mireality works with clients who want to get a better return on investment (ROI) by building successful solutions on three pillars: Innovation, Delivery and Engagement:
+Mireality works with clients who want a better return on investment (ROI) and additional revenue.
+Mireality builds successful solutions on three pillars:

 Innovation: Entrepreneurial thinking, emerging tech research and collaboration with the board, CXOs and stakeholders to strategically innovate ideas and align them with key business objectives.